 There are some excellent museums in Bologna!
 Here are some that should be on your list to visit when you are looking for things to do in Bologna.
 Many of these are on the Bologna Welcome Card, making them free to visit for cardholders.

 Museo Civico Archeologico

-The Museo Civico Archeologico came about as the result of several universities collections, which merged in 1881.
+The Museo Civico Archeologico came about as the result of several university collections, which merged in 1881.
 It is home to one of the most comprehensive Egyptian collections in Europe, a rich Etruscan collection, and extensive Greek and Roman works.

 Palazzo Pepoli Museo della Storia di Bologna

-The Palazzo Pepoli Museo is dedicated to the transformation of Bologna over the centuries, and is the one of the only Italian museums to embrace new media and the interactive element of modern museums.
+The Palazzo Pepoli Museo is dedicated to the transformation of Bologna over the centuries and is one of the only Italian museums to embrace new media and the interactive element of modern museums.
 Don’t miss the new 3D movie theatre, which is the only one of its kind in an Italian museum!